carbon-design-system/carbon/packages/pictograms/docs/contributing.md

 hide the depreacated name from display on the web site, and signal to teams that the originally named file is a candidate for future removal.
-It's recommended that you also add the deprecated name to `aliases` for the asset in `icons.yml`, so that the nem asset name will be a search result for the deprecated name.
+It's recommended that you also add the deprecated name to `aliases` for the asset in `icons.yml`, so that the new asset name will be a search result for the deprecated name.
 We then persist both named assets in the repo for 2 releases to allow teams time to migrate to the new asset name.